MUSA-620-Spring-2018/MUSA-620-Week-5/README.md

 In order of importance, here are three things you can do to make spatial queries run faster:

-* **Create a spatial index on *all* of your spatial tables.** See the second to last example we went thru in class: `CREATE INDEX accidents_gix ON accidents USING GIST (wkb_geometry)`
+* **Create a spatial index on *all* of your spatial tables.** See the second to last example we went thru in class: `CREATE INDEX accidents_gix ON accidents USING GIST (wkb_geometry)`.
+If your query constraints involve non-spatial fields, it may also be helpful to create a standard (non-spatial) index, which you can do like this: `CREATE INDEX seg_id_idx ON accidents (seg_id)`.
 * **Add a distance restriction in your WHERE clause.** See the last example we went thru in class: `WHERE ST_Distance(a.wkb_geometry, p.wkb_geometry) < 1000`.
 The 1000 used here was arbitrary.
-I came up with that number by looking at the data in QGIS, changing the project CRS to "Mercator," and eyeballing how far off the accident coordinates are from the streets in Mercator coordinates.
+I came up with that number by looking at the data in QGIS, changing the project CRS to "Mercator," and eyeballing how far off the crimes are from the streets in Mercator coordinates.
 Have a look yourself.
 You can probably get away with a much smaller number.
 * **Cluster your spatial tables.** Essentially, this will rebuild the table so that geometries that are near each other in space will be closer together on the disk.
 The effect will be minor, but it should make your queries marginally faster.
 A clustering query is very simple and takes this form: `CLUSTER accidents USING accidents_gix`

 ### Deliverable